-- When the feeding the fish, does some of the food go uneaten?
+- When feeding the fish, does some of the food go uneaten?

 - Is the pond covered roughly 40% or more in plants that grow in the water?

-- Is bacteria added every week (EVERY WEEK) or on a regular basis through an Autodose?
+- Are bacteria added every week (EVERY WEEK) or on a regular basis through an Autodose?

-- Is the bacteria being added kept in a cool place where it doesn’t get above 90 degrees?
+- Are the bacteria being added kept in a cool place where it doesn’t get above 90 degrees?